 the right to be informed of a victim’s right to restitution upon conviction of the defendant, of the items of loss included within the scope of restitution, and of the procedures for invoking the right.

+[Workgrp 1: add to Rule 39 that a victim has right to notice and an opportunity to be heard on discretionary probation termination]

 Exercising the Right to Be Heard.

 Nature of the Right.
 If a victim exercises the right to be heard, the victim does not do so as a witness and the victim is not subject to cross-examination.
 A victim is not required to disclose any statement to any party and is not required to submit any written statement to the court.
 The court must give any party the opportunity to explain, support, or refute the victim’s statement.
-This rule does not apply to victim impact statements made in a capital case under A.R.S. § 13-752(R).
+This subsection does not apply to victim impact statements made in a capital case under A.R.S. § 13-752(R).

 Victims in Custody.
 If a victim is in custody for an offense, the victim’s right to be heard under this rule is satisfied by affording the victim the opportunity to submit a written statement.